pyscript/docs/docs/user-guide/editor.md

 <img src="../../assets/images/pyeditor1.gif" style="border: 1px solid black; border-radius: 0.2rem; box-shadow: var(--md-shadow-z1);"/>

+!!! info

+    Notice that the interpreter type, and optional environment name is shown at the top right above the Python editor.

+    Hovering over the Python editor reveals the "run" button.

 Sometimes you need to create a pre-baked Pythonic context for a shared environment used by an editor.
 This need is especially helpful in educational situations where boilerplate code can be run, with just the important salient